Why, how, and where did Latinxs build a freedom movement in the sixties?

 Decorative geometric pattern with a central orange circle, radiating lines, scrollwork, and floral motifs in yellow and green on a red background, enclosed within a yellow border.

-The New York Young Lords
+The Movement in New York

-Friday, April 10,2026
+• Friday, April 10, 2026

-9:00am – 9:30am:
+9:00am – 9:30am

 Opening Session